Digital Rights Management (DRM) covers a variety of technologies

 Encryption can secure a document while in transit, but once the password has been given out or when the document is decrypted, the contents are no longer secure and can then be copied and redistributed without permission.

-CopySafe PDF document when DRM has been applied.
+when accessing a CopySafe PDF document when DRM has been

 So, while copies can still be distributed, if DRM has been applied to the document, then it can be most secure because the end recipient will not have permission to access the document.
 They will not even be able to open it!
 The only person who can open that document will be the intended one.